Frequently asked questions

 How many children are there in Putnu dārzs?

 Putnu dārzs is a small preschool with no more than 55 children exploring the world at a time.
-Putnu dārzs employs seven full-time teachers and teaching assistants, as well as English, kids yoga, audio speech therapy and music specialists who teach classes to children several times a week.
+Putnu dārzs employs seven full-time teachers and teaching assistants, as well as English, kids yoga, Numicon and music specialists who teach classes to children several times a week.

 Where is Putnu dārzs located?